Court strikes Trump EPA rule for full-year 15% ethanol sales

 The industry is hoping this year’s sales will not be curtailed because by the time the court issues its mandate and the EPA is required to comply most of the summer season will have passed.

 This is the third summer E15 sales have been allowed and there were indications sales were increasing.
 Sales jumped 24% in Iowa from 2019 to 2020, surpassing 60.5 million gallons in 2020, the Renewable Fuels Association reported.
-That increase was despite a 14% drop in the state’s overall petroleum consumption from 2019 levels due to fewer people driving because of the coronavirus pandemic.
+That increase was despite a 14% drop in the state’s overall petroleum consumption from 2019 levels due to fewer people driving because of he coronavirus pandemic.